Bumblebees can perceive rhythm, despite their brains being the size of a sesame seed

 INSUFFICIENT EVIDENCE

-No evidence found in cross-references, web search, or Wikipedia to support or refute the claim about bees distinguishing patterns by rhythm.
+No evidence found to support the claim about bees distinguishing patterns via rhythmic structure.

 “Once the bees had been trained for an afternoon, we tested them on flashing flowers that offered no sugar.
 We found bees preferred to visit the flower flashing the rhythm that had been rewarded with sugar in training.”